noelboss/Podcast/readme.md

 #Changelog

 * 0.4.0 – Update requires user intervention!
- * Fixed an issue with single-podcast view not working
+ * Fixed Issues 15, single-podcast view not working
- * Updated realurl and plugin configuration to greatly improve url's
+ * Updated realurl and plugin configuration to greatly improve urls
- * Updated plugin configuration
+ * Updated plugin configuration, plugin needs to be saved anew!
+ * Added Requirement for record storage page is removed
+ * Added Back button in single-podcast view is removed
  * Added CoolUri example configuration (needs to be added manually)

 * 0.3.11 – 0.3.9